DisCoTec/discotec.github.io/2025/abstracts.md

 ## 2

-* Alessandro Aldini and Claudio Antares Mezzina. *Formalizing Errors in CCS with 3-Valued Logic*.
+* Alessandro Aldini and Claudio Antares Mezzina. **Formalizing Errors in CCS with 3-Valued Logic**

 Concurrent and distributed systems are often prone to failures.
 Errors in modeling an agent’s behavior can propagate into large interacting systems with unexpected consequences.
 In this paper, we